stcorp/avl-use-cases/usecase08/Usecase_8_QDOAS_AMF.md

 beamf -c harp_hcho.json
 ```

 The new parameters from BeAMF are again written into the S5P_OFFL_QDOAS - file.
-By printing out the file we can these new parameters that has been added, including e.g. HCHO_column_number_density:
+By printing out the file we can see the new parameters that have been added, including e.g. HCHO_column_number_density:

 ```python
 hcho=harp.import_product('S5P_OFFL_QDOAS_20230608T193244_20230608T211414_29289_03_020100_20230608T230242.nc')